Survey in Characterizing Semantic Change: Methods for Semantic Change Characterization

 \subsubsection{Orientation}

-The orientation of words generally is inferred from similarity or proximity with respect to seed words.
-Many word graphs present this construction and some works \cite{Reagan2017SentimentAM, Barnes2021StructuredSA} use these graphs to infer orientation.
-However, to the best of our knowledge, no work used graphs to compare the orientation of words in different contexts.
+The orientation of words is generally inferred from similarity or proximity to seed words.
+Many word graphs are constructed for this purpose, and some works \citep{Reagan2017SentimentAM, Barnes2021StructuredSA} use these graphs to infer orientation. \citet{Hamilton2016InducingDS} used the SentiProp algorithm to propagate a word's polarity to its synonyms and connected words, analyzing changes in polarity for words across different times and domains.
+In \Cref{fig:sentprop}, we reproduce the illustration of this algorithm.

-Current graph-based approaches did not explore modern constructions of graph structure like knowledge graphs or graph embeddings to detect and characterise \ac{lsc}.
-This kind of representation could help inferring changes in the proposed poles, e.g., Wikidata has information about hierarchical relations between entities, e.g., Washington \textit{capitalOf} U.S.A., that can be useful to construct word material relation and consequently the analysis of metonymization.

-Wordnet, Babelnet and Conceptnet are examples of graph structures used auxiliary to many methodologies for change detection \cite{Giulianelli2023InterpretableWS, Tang2023CanWS}.
-However, these structures are under-explored (generally used only as a sense storage), as they lack temporal information, like timestamps for first occurrence.